apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-assets/README.md

 and this is not a command line task.

 Returns a promise.
 Called on the modulesReady event.

+If the APOS_EXTRACT_BUNDLE environment variable is set to the string "0" this does not take place.
+That is useful when the bundle has already been extracted by other means and the filesystem is no longer writable (for instance, platform.sh).
 ### extractBundleIfAppropriate()
 This method supports the less common case where an explicit bundle name is in APOS_BUNDLE and it should be extracted from the filesystem.
 The